-The motives of fraudsters.
-The importance of awareness in the prevention of fraud cannot be overstated.
+It is important to know the motives of fraudsters.
+The awareness in the prevention of fraud cannot be overstated.
 An organization is unlikely to be successful in mitigating or moderating fraud unless it is aware that it is occurring – or that it could occur.
 Mitigating fraud can be difficult because fraud evolves and changes over time, and the rate of change is accelerating as new technology is introduced.

 The Motives Of Fraudsters